Add a DIY element to your room decor with the Sunrise Coaster, a FREE crochet pattern designed for the Crochet Academy.

 -This pattern uses crochet shorthand.
 “2dc” means to place 2 double crochet stitches into the same stitch.

 -Be diligent about counting your stitches at the end of each round.
-This style of working in the round prevents an obvious seam at the join, but can make it tricky to know where to place the last stitch.
+In addition, this style of working in the round prevents an obvious seam at the join, but can make it tricky to know where to place the last stitch.
 When you complete a round, count your stitches to ensure a proper count.

 Sunrise Coaster Pattern